Restaurants in Buenos Aires

 Presidents, movie stars, and Porteños come here for the best meat in Buenos Aires.
 In fact, the restaurant has its own estancia (ranch), which raises the cattle used for its famous grilled lomito and cuadrillo (beef cheeks).
 The wine cellar is well stocked with superb Argentine wines and the service is impeccable.
 If you have to wait long for a table, as you undoubtedly will, enjoy a glass of champagne in the cigar bar.
 Reservations are recommended.
 Open daily from 12pm to midnight.

 Address: Av.
 Alicia Moreau de Justo 550

 For modern Argentinean cuisine, silky red wines and a comfortable contemporary atmosphere, try out the renowned Sucre restaurant.
-With both a lunch and supper menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
+With both a lunch and dinner menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
 Enjoy a pre-drink at the trendy bar and soak up the lively ambiance of this well-established Buenos Aires eatery.

 Address: Mariscal Jose de Sucre

 Buenos Aires is known for its 'closed door' (puertas cerradas) restaurants, where top-class chefs create mouth-watering meals in their own homes.
 One of the most popular is I Latina, serving five- to seven-course Latin fusion meals with wine pairings on Thursday, Friday, and Saturday nights.
 The restaurant also serves brunch on Sundays.
 Reservations are required.

 Address: Murillo 725, Villa Crespo